daniellopez882/booking.com-reviews-scrapper/README.md

 If you find this project helpful and would like to support its development, you can reach out to the developer:

-Muhammad Taha - Professional Software Developer
+Daniel Lopez - Professional Software Developer

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.